Kitaev honeycomb antiferromagnet in a field: quantum phase diagram for general spin: High-field pCUT expansion for general spin

 \subsection{Dispersion}

 Using the full graph decomposition we do not only have information about the energy gap but also about the complete one-particle spectrum.
-There are two atoms per unit cell which yields two bands after diagonalization via Fourier transform.
+There are two atoms per unit-cell which yields two bands after diagonalization via Fourier transform.
 The two dispersions in second order in $x$ for general $S$ are